 This asparagus bread is amazing!

-It’s a bit similar to a foccaccia bread, but it doesn’t use a yeast based dough, so it’s super easy to make.
-This cheesy asparagus bread also has ham or prosciutto added to it.
+It's a bit similar to a foccaccia bread, but is more of a soda bread than a yeast based dough.
+This easy bread has cheese, asparagus and ham or prosciutto added to it.

 It's perfect for brunch or a weekend breakfast with your favorite eggs.
 Or at lunch with a beautiful salad.